 Start your Icelandic experience with a dip in the world famous Blue Lagoon to witness and experience the effects of geothermal activity.

-The afternoon visits include Reynishverfi coast where you can walk along the ethereal black sand and admire the basalt formations.
-At Sólheimajökull Glacier students can clearly see the dynamics that shape the movement, volume and shape of glaciers.
+In the afternoon, you will visit Sólheimajökull Glacier, where students can clearly see the dynamics that shape the movement, volume and shape of glaciers.

 Testimonials about this trip: